techidaily/site-win11-tips/source/_posts/fixing-win-based-steam-internet-connectivity-issues.md

  The Windows Firewall is designed to protect your computer from network-based threats.
 While Steam isn’t a threat to your system security, the firewall may see it as one.

  In this case, you could try turning off the Windows Firewall and check if Steam still shows the internet connection error.
 However, connecting to a network without an active firewall or antivirus may put you at risk.
-So, we recommend you[allow Steam through Windows Firewall](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) .
+So, we recommend you [allow Steam through Windows Firewall](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) .

 ## 8\.
 Turn Off the VPN Connection